-With the popularity of Agile for managing projects, there is growing confusion about what that exactly means.
+With the popularity of Agile Project Management, there is growing confusion about what that exactly means.
 Is Agile an approach?
 A method?
 A practice?
 A framework or a toolkit?
 If you choose to use Agile, does that mean that you should no longer use a traditional or waterfall approach?

 To answer these questions, I sat down with Dr. Michael Crawley, Acuity Institute’s Authorized PMI® PMP® Trainer.
 Michael Crawley is a Project Management Professional® with over 20 years of experience in IT, project management, project management offices, and Agile organizations.